open-duelyst/duelyst/docs/DEPLOYING.md

 ## Step 4: Build and Upload Web Client

-This step requires S3 permissions in AWS.
+This step requires S3 and CloudFront permissions in AWS.

 On a Mac or Linux system, build the web client using the Staging configuration: